mbrianna1170/mbrianna1170/README.md

-- 👋 Hi, I’m @mbrianna1170
+- 👋 Hi, I’m Bri!
-- 👀 I’m interested in front end development
-- 🌱 I’m currently learning full stack development
-- 💞️ I’m looking to collaborate on...not sure yet!
+- 🌱 Full Stack Web Developer
-- 📫 How to reach me - just message for email :)
+- 📫 How to reach me - millerbri.08@yahoo.com

 <!---
 mbrianna1170/mbrianna1170 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.